datocms/gatsby-source-datocms/README.md

 Fields of type *Multiple-paragraph text* will be available both as simple strings (ie. `excerpt`) and nodes (ie. `excerptNode`).
-You can use the latter if you want to apply further transformations, like converting markdown with [`gatsby-transformer-remark`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark)):
+You can use the latter if you want to apply further transformations, like converting markdown with [`gatsby-transformer-remark`](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-transformer-remark) (converting markdown only works with `Markdown editor` as name suggests):

 ```graphql
 {